NikivanDyck/Algorithmic_Trading/README.md

 Output: SMA under 100 demonstrated better results vs. an SMA of 200 days.

 ## Conclusion
-A training set of three months, and a training SMA of 4/100, had the overall best results.
+A training set of three months, and a trading SMA of 4/100, had the overall best results.
 However, machine learning classifiers of Logistic Regression and Adaboot lowered the overall accuracy rating.
 If a machine learning model is to be applied, additional research is required to find the best model.

 ![ABplot](https://github.com/NikivanDyck/Algorithmic_Trading/blob/main/Plot_Images%20ab_plot.png)